timho1047/poi/README.md

 This repo is for the implementation project of COMP5331, 2025 Fall.
 The original paper is **Generative Next POI Recommendation with Semantic ID**.
+All trained RQ-VAE models and finetuned LLaMA3-8B model lora are available on Hugging Face organization [comp5331poi](https://huggingface.co/comp5331poi).

 ## Evaluation Results